andamira/webera.sh/README.md

 ### Examples [↑](#table-of-contents "Back to TOC")

-There are *(will be)* several examples you can take a look into:
+There are several examples:

-- Their source code is in the [examples/](https://github.com/andamira/webera/tree/master/examples) directory of the repository.
+- The source code is in the [examples/](https://github.com/andamira/webera/tree/master/examples) directory.
 - The generated output is in the [docs/examples](https://github.com/andamira/webera/tree/master/docs/examples) directory.
 - The result is rendered in [andamira.github.io/webera/examples](https://andamira.github.io/webera/examples/).